-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This is an introductory computer course that is structured to familiarize the student with usage of computers as a tool for business and industry.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks This is an introductory computer course that is structured to familiarize the student with usage of computers as a tool for business and industry.
 Taking a hands-on approach, students will become skilled in the use of Windows XP and Microsoft Office XP.
 These competencies include the operation of word processing, spreadsheets, database and presentation software.
 All learning will be in a lab environment where students will directly apply instructions using individual computers.